whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/04-sound-studio-recording/04-02-podcast-post-production.md

 </div>

-Decide whether the recording needs Audition before making structural edits in Premiere Pro.
+Decide whether the recording needs [Adobe Audition](../../../../sound/adobe-audition/adobe-audition.md) before making edits in [Adobe Premiere](../../../../video/adobe-premiere-pro/adobe-premiere.md).
 A repaired mixdown should remain exactly the same length as the original recording so that its transcript and timing remain synchronized.

 ## 1. Preserve and Organize the Recording